Lana Del Rey sends love to family and fans after losing cousin to cancer | NME

 “Happy Thanksgiving, and I hope that you’re able to have some traditions left…that make everything feel a little bit more normal.”

-Watch Del Rey’s full message below:
+Watch Del Rey’s full message as archived by Pop Crave below:

 Lana Del Rey sends love to her fans this Thanksgiving after losing her cousin to cancer yesterday: